UI-Research/mobility-from-poverty/README.md

   - Each domain in the UMF project has a folder (for example, 08_education).
 This folder holds the programs for the creation of the predictors that fall under that domain, for example, metrics for access to preschool, effective public education, school diversity, preparation for college, and digital access.

 2. Data
-  - The final data produced for each domain folder is within that domain in the "data/final" fodler.
+  - The final data produced for each domain folder is within that domain in the "data/final" folder.
 The collective final data in raw form is also hosted in this repository under the folder titled "data".

 3. Documentation/Auxiliary
   - The other folders either document or provide auxiliary information/data for creating the predictors.
 The folder titled "documentation" holds a description of each predictor code in the repository as well as an introductory training to using Git and GitHub.